 Where can I get my child safety seat checked?

-1. At the Public Safety Center, 725 N. Cherry Street, BY APPOINTMENT ONLY.
-Requests for child safety seat installations can be made by calling the Crime Prevention Unit directly at (336) 773-7835.
+At the Winston Mutual Building, 1225 E. Fifth Street, BY APPOINTMENT ONLY.
+Requests for child safety seat installations can be made by calling the Community Resources Unit directly at (336) 773-7835.
 Please allow at least 30 minutes for the installation.

 When calling to make an appointment, please be prepared to provide:

 - the make/model of the child safety seat

 - the serial number or the date of manufacture

 At the time of the appointment, it is also is important to have: